 Why invest in gold?

 Before we get into how to invest in gold, it can help to understand why gold is still a sound investment in 2023.
 The biggest reason is that gold is considered to be an inflation hedge, according to the World Gold Council.

 An inflation hedge is an investment that protects the purchasing power of currency from rising costs due to inflation.
 An inflation hedge either maintains or increases its value over a long period of time.

 For instance, the dollar bill is not an inflation hedge because its value decreases over time.
 In comparison, an ounce of gold can still purchase roughly the same amount of goods as it could 200 years ago.

 You don’t want to have all of your assets tied up in gold.
-But for investors that are looking for ways to protect themselves from inflation, buying gold isn’t a bad choice.
-And gold can help you diversify your portfolio outside of the stock market.
+But for investors looking for ways to protect themselves from inflation, buying gold isn’t a bad choice.
+And gold can help you diversify your portfolio outside the stock market.

 Pros and Cons of Investing in Gold

-There are many advantages to investing in gold, but there are downsides to consider as well.
-If you’re on the fence about whether or not buying gold is the right strategy for you, here are a few pros and cons to think about first.
+There are many advantages to gold investments, but there are also some downsides.
+If you’re on the fence about whether buying gold is the right strategy for you, here are a few pros and cons to think about first.